DNP Completion Program in Clinical or Health Systems Leadership

 - NUR 805: Evidence-Based Scholarly and Practice Inquiry II *

 - NUR 806: Evidence-Based Scholarly and Practice Inquiry III

 * Intensive course format.

-The Doctor of Nursing Practice program at Alvernia University is pursuing initial accreditation by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).
-Applying for accreditation does not guarantee that accreditation will be granted.
+The Doctor of Nursing Practice program at Alvernia University is accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).